mskcc/roslin-variant/docs/build-to-deploy/build-everything.md

 $ ./build-all.sh
 ```

-Note that this will also push the generated docker images to Docker Hub.
-If you do not want this behavior, run with the `-n` parameter.
+Note that this will not push the generated docker images to Docker Hub.
+If you do want to push, run with the `-p` parameter.

 ## Move Artifacts